wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 Because the coordinates of the projected point P' are now in the range [0,1], we say that the coordinates are normalized.
 For this reason, we also call the coordinate system in which the points are defined after normalization, the **NDC coordinate system** or **NDC space**.
 NDC stands for **Normalized Device Coordinate**.
 The NDC coordinate system's origin is situated in the lower-left corner of the canvas.
 Note that at this point, the coordinates are still real numbers, only they are now in the range [0,1].

 The last step is simple.
-All we need to do is now multiply the projected point x- and y-coordinates in NDC space, by the actual image pixel width and pixel height respectively.
-This is a simple remapping of the range [0,1] to the range [0,Pixel Width] for the x-coordinate, and [0,Pixel Height] for the y-coordinate respectively.
-Now though the pixel coordinates are integers, thus rounding off the resulting numbers to the smallest following integer value is necessary (to do that, we will use the mathematical floor function; it rounds off a real number to its smallest following integer).
+All we need to do now is multiply the projected point's x- and y-coordinates in NDC space, by the actual image pixel width and image pixel height, respectively.
+This is a simple remapping of the range [0,1] to the range [0,Pixel Width] for the x-coordinate, and [0,Pixel Height] for the y-coordinate, respectively.
+Since the pixel coordinates need to be integers, we need to round off the resulting numbers to the smallest following integer value (to do that, we will use the mathematical floor function; it rounds off a real number to its smallest following integer).
 After this final step, P's coordinates are defined in **raster space**:

 $$
 \begin{array}{l}